maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 **Adding bookmarks using Calibre**
 To jump between the different sections of the books, they must have comprehensive bookmarks.
 Since most epub books have incomplete bookmarks, we add them ourselves using Calibre editor.
-To do so, we need to identify the heading tag and class attribute of each chapter title and subsection title.
+To do so, we need to identify the HTML tag and class attribute of each chapter title and subsection title.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/d66fd7c8-c6d3-4587-a132-b4d5cf02f836)